ravirasadiya/docs/docs/architecture/overview.md

 StaFi LSD Stack is a package of Development Kits(DKs) that support the construction of LSD in Layer1s.
 The DKs consists of Application DK(ADK) and Chain DK(CDK), ADK is mainly built for launching a LST in the contract layer of a chain, and CDK is used to build a chain module that enables a chain to issue a LST natively.
 Both solutions include a backend and a frontend, the frontend is built for the interactions, the backend includes contracts and services.

-## Application Development Kit(ADK)

-The ADK module enables developers to launch a LST upon in the contract layer of a chain, it is contract based, now it can support to issue [ETH LST](/docs/architecture/components/getstarted.html), [EVM LST](/docs/develop_evm_lsd/getstarted.html) and [Cosmos LST](/docs/develop_cosmos_lsd/getstarted.html) and other VM LSTs in the chain.
-In the ecosystem, LSTs have more abundant interoperability and composability with the projects that also built upon the chain.
-These solutions are different based on the chain structure, developers can review details in the following parts.

 ## Chain Development Kit(CDK)

 The CDK is a builtin module that enables a chain to release its own LST natively, it is chain based.
 The StaFi LSD pallet is one of an example and it is a builtin module of the Substrate framework, independent chain that bases on the Substrate can merge the pallet and release a LST in their blockchains.